samirhassan452/flutter-packages/fieldify/README.md

     // You need to pass just one "controller or initialValue"
     controller: controller, // Can be null,
     initialValue: initialValue, // Can be null,
-    style: const InputFieldStyle(), // Will be override by copyWith (enabled:false, readOnly: true),
+    style: const FieldifyStyle(), // Will be override by copyWith (enabled:false, readOnly: true),
     onDisabled: () {} // Can be null,
 ),
 ```